-A payday loan cannot be higher than 25% of your gross monthly income or $1000, whichever is less.
-So if you gross $2000 monthly, the most you could borrow from a payday lender is $500 (25% of gross monthly earnings).
+Generally, a payday loan cannot be higher than 25% of your gross monthly income or $1000, whichever is less.
+So if you earn $2000 monthly, the most you could borrow from a payday lender is $500 (25% of gross monthly earnings).

-No!
-A loan company cannot use criminal process, or threaten to use criminal process, to collect the payday loan.
-So a payday lender may not file a criminal complaint for a “bad check” against a borrower to attempt to collect the payday loan.
+No. A payday lender may not file a criminal complaint for a “bad check” against a borrower to attempt to collect the payday loan.

-All payday loans now come with a “repayment plan.”
+All payday loans now come with a repayment plan.
 This allows you to stop the interest from building up on the debt after 35 days.
 If you have not paid off a payday loan after 35 days, you can ask the payday lender for a repayment plan.
-The repayment plan gives you 55 days to repay the loan in installments with no extra finance charges or other charges of any kind.
+The repayment plan gives you 55 days to repay the loan in installments with no extra charges.
 If you and the payday lender agree, the repayment plan can be extended to 90 days.

 Yes.
-You can cancel the loan - and pay no interest charges-- by paying it off in full no later than the end of the second business day after the day you signed the loan.
-If you already took out a payday loan, click on the link below to find out what you can do now.
+You can cancel the loan and pay no interest charges by paying it off in full no later than the end of the second business day after the day you signed the loan.

 Yes.
 A payday loan company cannot garnish your wages to collect on a loan if your are a member of the military.